Alex-Lukas-Bergman/Alex-Lukas-Bergman.github.io/_pages/publications.md

 ---
 layout: page
 permalink: /publications/
-title: publications
+title: Publications
 description:
 nav: true
 nav_order: 2
 ---

-My preprints may be found on my [Arxiv page](https://arxiv.org/a/bergman_a_1.html).
+My preprints may also be found on my [Arxiv page](https://arxiv.org/a/bergman_a_1.html).

+You can also find my published articles on my [Mathscinet page](https://mathscinet.ams.org/mathscinet/author?authorId=1613354).

 <!-- _pages/publications.md -->